Ev11nroo/roblox-cmd-launcher/README.md

 Your browser tracker ID can be found in your cookie, or in the "play token" itself.

-Since this is optional, details will not be provided.
+Since this is optional, and will still launch with an invalid ID, details will not be provided.

 ### Getting a Join Attempt ID (Optional)